connecting

 However you NEED to have either a Lao, China or Thai mobile number to register!

-Once on aboard enjoy the views riding in comfort.
-Around Vang Vieng you can see the beautiful mountains.
+Once on aboard, relax and enjoy the views riding in comfort.
+Around Vang Vieng you start to see the beautiful mountains.
 Closer to Luang Prabang, there are several tunnels allowing this train to travel so quickly.
+So an amazing option to Rush in order to have more time to Slow down in Laos!

 More info on: